 The importance of getting your body ready to support the life of a baby raises the bar to a whole new level.
 There are certain things about your body’s current condition that you will want to be sure to address in order to make the necessary adjustments in your life to be prepared to carry a baby.

 To do so, schedule a preconception appointment with your doctor about which steps are right for you.
-You will want to start preparing for this journey with someone who has begun to understand your body and will be with you throughout the process.
+You will want to start preparing your body for pregnancy with someone who has begun to understand you and will be with you throughout the process.
 You should talk most of these things through in your appointment, but this will give you an idea of the changes you will want to make and some preconception planning questions to ask yourself.

 Factors to Consider and Questions to Ask Yourself

 If you have not received vaccines for infections such as chickenpox or German measles, these can be very harmful for a baby in the womb.
 Your doctor will most likely take blood tests to see what vaccinations you may need and determine whether you are immune to any of these infections.
 This should be done as soon as possible, especially if you are already trying to conceive.